VEkh/hottspot-taobot/cpp/sandbox/doc/performance.md

   threshold.
   * If, however, the 2-min buy-sell ratio, surpasses a threshold (1.75, 1.8,
     2???), close the reversal position in favor of a cis-trend position.

+### 2021-04-15:
+#### Performance
+* Total: -$3.30
+  * AAPL ($0.24): 3 / 11
+  * MSFT ($0.44): 11 / 33
+  * SNAP (-$1.08): 9 / 31
+  * SQ (-$1.36): 11 / 27
+  * TSLA (-$1.53): 9 / 14

+#### Remarks
+* Much improved performance.
+* At first I would leave a profitable position if its 2-min buy-sell ratio exceeded a threshold in the opposite direction of the trend.
+  * This proved to be too jumpy.
+* I changed to exiting when 15-sec average of the ratio exceeded the threshold.
+  This seemed to avoid premature closure without incurring too much loss.
+* After TSLA suffered a major loss because the 1.3 5-min buy-sell ratio average in the opposite direction was too high a threshold, I added another exit
+  criterion: if there are >= 2 reversals.
+  * This will help exit scenarios that reverse, mildly return, but continue to reverse.

+#### Next Thing(s) to Try
+* I'll decrease the exit threshold for the 5-min trans-buy-sell ratio from 1.3 to 1.25